 - Shadow puppetry (instructions how to make puppets and desk top theaters)

-- Download puppet through our Printable Library (Subscribe for access)
+- Download the puppet through our Printable Library (Subscribe to keep informed about news and updates!)

 About Sojourner Truth